crypto-law-survey/crypto-law-survey/README.md

 ## Disclaimer

 This survey of cryptography laws is based on several reports, information from the Internet and personal communications.
-I have not consulted all original texts of relevant regulations; in many cases, I have relied on the sources listed.
+We have not consulted all original texts of relevant regulations; in many cases, we have relied on the sources listed.
 These findings, therefore, do not pretend to be exhaustive or legally reliable.

 ## Credits